 How long is emergency foster care for?

-Short term emergency fostering can be anything from a couple of hours, days to a few weeks.
+Emergency fostering is a temporary foster care placement and can be anything from a couple of hours, days to a few weeks.
 Often unplanned with little to no notice, there usually isn’t time for foster parent and child introductions.

 Why emergency foster care is so important